-- aquatic habitat based on water depth, velocity, substratum, and presence of cover (e.g., aquatic macrophytes); - aquatic habitat classified into categories relevant to use by aquatic biota; and - quantification of existing habitat, including description of changes due to seasonal and year-to-year variation in water flows; and
+- data, models, assessment methods and analysis used to describe baseline conditions for fish will be described in the EIS.
+Sample design, sampling error and sample bias will be described and considered in the reporting of results.
+Where samples do not meet a statistically valid sample size the results will be reported as descriptive; aquatic habitat based on water depth, velocity, substratum, and presence of cover (e.g., aquatic macrophytes, riparian vegetation); - aquatic habitat classified into categories relevant to use by aquatic biota; - quantification of existing habitat, including description of changes due to seasonal and year-to-year variation in water flows; - description of the biological composition of freshwater aquatic environments, including trophic state and the interactions an relative significance of each trophic level identified in the food chain; and - characterization of the range of natural variability of populations, including abundance and community composition.